ASL Citizen: A Community-Sourced Dataset for Advancing Isolated Sign Language Recognition

-Throughout this research, we have endeavored to follow a culturally-sensitive and participatory approach to sign language computation.
-Sign languages are a cornerstone of Deaf culture and identity.\footnote{By established standards, we use ``Deaf'' to refer to cultural identity, and ``deaf'' to audiological status.} In response to growing efforts in sign language computation, some previous works have noted that many of these efforts promote misconceptions or inaccuracies about sign language, exploit sign language as a commodity, and undermine political movements from Deaf communities seeking recognition of sign languages \cite{including, workshop, goodenough}.
-Other works question if the technologies being designed actually benefit Deaf communities, and document patterns where technologies are rejected by signing communities for being intrusive, clunky, or insensitive \cite{ethics,kusters2017innovations}.
-In this work, we ground our approach in calls issued by disability scholars for better collaboration with Deaf communities, and problem settings that focus on solving real needs \cite{ethics, workshop, including, bragg2021fate}.
-In addition to maintaining trust with the communities that sign language technologies are intended to serve, we demonstrate that aligning with these calls improves data collection and problem definition.
+Throughout this research, we take a culturally-sensitive and participatory approach to sign language computation.
+Sign languages are a cornerstone of Deaf culture and identity.\footnote{By established standards, we use ``Deaf'' to refer to cultural identity, and ``deaf'' to audiological status.} Previous works have noted that many efforts in sign language computation promote misconceptions about sign language, exploit sign language as a commodity, and undermine Deaf political movements seeking recognition of sign languages \cite{including, workshop, goodenough, borstell-2023-ableist}.
+Other works question if technologies being designed actually benefit Deaf communities, and document patterns where new tech is rejected by signing communities for being intrusive, clunky, or insensitive \cite{ethics,kusters2017innovations}.
+This work abides by calls issued by disability scholars for better collaboration with Deaf communities, and for focus on solving real needs \cite{ethics, workshop, including, bragg2021fate}, and demonstrates that aligning with these calls can actually help advance machine learning results.

-In summary, our primary contributions are: \begin{enumerate} \item We provide a benchmark dataset and metrics for the dictionary retrieval task.
-Not only does this application have real utility to the signing community, but it grounds ISLR in a real-world problem setting, informing data collection and metrics. \item We release the largest public dataset of isolated signs to date.
-Our dataset contains high-quality videos in real-world settings, and was collected and shared with appropriate permissions from contributors. \item We improve over state-of-the-art ISLR accuracy by more than double, offering improved baselines and code for the community to build upon.
-We also highlight the impact of data on model performance, and release our code. \end{enumerate}
+In summary, our primary contributions are: \begin{enumerate} \item We provide a benchmark dataset and metrics for the dictionary retrieval task, with released code.
+Not only does this application have real utility to the signing community, but it grounds ISLR in a real-world problem setting, informing data collection and metrics. \item We release the first crowdsourced dataset of isolated sign videos, containing diverse signers in real-world settings representative of real-world dictionary queries.
+It is about four times larger than prior isolated sign datasets, and the only of its scale collected with Deaf community involvement, consent, and compensation. \item We improve over state-of-the-art ISLR accuracy by more than double, highlighting the impact of appropriately collected data on model performance. \end{enumerate}